PRodriguez19/metagenomics-R/_episodes/01-First-Steps-on-R.md

 ### What is R?

-*Go ahead and request 1hr of R/RStudio session on the VACC*

 “R” is used to name a programming language and the software that reads and interprets the instructions written on the scripts of this language.
 Is specialized in statistical computing and graphics.

 The R environment combines: